Admissions Questions

 Careers in Health Informatics

-What type of job opportunities are available after I graduate?
+What type of job opportunities are available after I graduate from the MS/AHI program?

 Health information technology is a dynamic, growing field with a wide array of opportunities.
 Our graduates are working in healthcare technology roles with titles such as Application Analyst, Business Analyst, Clinical Analyst, Data Analyst, EMR Specialist, Health Business Consultant, Product Manager, Project Coordinator, Project Manager, Revenue Cycle Analyst, Quality Data Analyst, and Solution Support Analyst.
 Review a list of Health Information and Technology Job Descriptions.

-What do your graduates have to say about the program?
+What do your graduates have to say about the MS/AHI program?

 See what our alumni have to say about the program by visiting our Alumni Perspectives page.

-Are there opportunities to network with informatics experts while enrolled in this program?
+Are there opportunities to network with industry experts while enrolled in the MS/AHI program?

 Of course!
 The MS/AHI faculty themselves are highly skilled and knowledgeable leaders in the industry.
 In addition, faculty routinely invite guest speakers and other experts to speak to students about various health technology topics.